-But then all of the sudden, midst the puffy clouds and blue skies, your little twin engine Entreprenairplane will sputter, the needle on the gas gauge unexpectedly plummeting to zero, and you will have only one choice… land your plane on the wild, abandoned air strip called Bank Balance: Fourteen Dollars.
-And this will be the LAST PLACE you ever thought you’d crash land, because didn’t you pass this test on No More Sephora Island?
+But then all of the sudden, amidst the puffy clouds and blue skies, your little twin engine Entreprenairplane will sputter, the needle on the gas gauge unexpectedly plummeting to zero, and you will only have one choice: land your plane on the wild, abandoned air strip called Bank Balance: 14 Dollars.
+And this will be the last place you ever thought you’d crash land, because didn’t you pass this test on No More Sephora Island?

 If having a steady stream of part-time income would be in service to your peace of mind, do it.

-Our enemy is not lack of preparation; it’s not the difficulty of the project, or the state of the marketplace, or the emptiness of our bank account.
-The enemy is resistance.
+Remember, our enemy is not lack of preparation; it’s not the difficulty of the project or the state of the marketplace or the emptiness of our bank account.
+The enemy is Resistance.
 The enemy is our chattering brain, which, if we give it so much as a nanosecond, will start producing excuses, alibis, transparent self-justifications, and a million reasons why he can’t/shouldn’t/won’t do what we know we need to do.

-This was my biggest weakness when I started because I thought marketing = slimy sales letters with big arrows and opt-in boxes and I couldn’t!
+This was my biggest weakness when I started.
+I thought marketing meant slimy sales letters with big arrows and opt-in boxes, and I couldn’t!
 I wouldn’t!
-So I put my head in magical fairyland sand, stubbornly insisting that my customers would be tractor-beamed into my budding practice by the pulsating, heavenly light that radiated from my vision boards and 4 blog posts.
+So I put my head in magical fairyland sand, stubbornly insisting that my customers would be tractor-beamed into my budding practice by the pulsating, heavenly light that radiated from my vision boards and four blog posts.

 And then I ate canned food and spaghetti for a long, long time.

-Shorten the email back-and-forth as quickly as possible with people that are your potential clients.
-If your business is a consultancy where you are selling your time, I recommend having two form letters on hand that you can customize to the occasion: one for your potential customer and the other for your not potential customer.
+Shorten the email back-and-forth as quickly as possible with potential clients.
+If your business is a consultancy where you are selling your time, I recommend having two form letters on hand that you can customize to the occasion: one for potential customers and the other for non-potential customer.

-Your Customer: Acknowledge their situation, request, or problem and invite them to a 20-minute call.
-Include your available dates, times, and a phone number you can be reached.
+For Your Customers: Acknowledge the situation, request, or problem and extend an invite to a 20-minute call.
+Include your available dates, times, and phone number.

-Not Your Customer: Acknowledge their situation, request, problem and direct them to other resources, practitioners, blogs, or articles that would be a splendid fit for them.
+For Non-Customers: Acknowledge the situation, request, or problem and provide other resources, practitioners, blogs, or articles that would be a splendid fit.

-I love personally connecting with my clients.
-In this area of business, I am 1997 all the way, and I pick up the phone and talk to them live.
-I set up all the calls on one day or schedule them after my regular client sessions.
+I love connecting personally with my clients.
+In this area of business, I am 1997 all the way.
+I pick up the phone and talk to them live.
+I schedule all the calls on one day or after my regular client sessions.
 I have found this to save a colossal amount of time.
-In a 20 minute phone call, I accomplish the following:
+In a 20-minute phone call, I:

 - Find out their history and current issues.